danbev/migrate/README.md

     10:38:58,376 INFO  [org.jboss.as.server.deployment] (MSC service thread 1-2) Stopped deployment war.war in 53ms
     10:38:58,377 INFO  [org.jboss.as.server.deployment] (MSC service thread 1-2) Stopped deployment ejb.jar in 53ms
     10:38:58,379 INFO  [org.jboss.as.server.deployment] (MSC service thread 1-2) Stopped deployment migrate.ear in 56ms
-_missing [ jboss.naming.context.java.jboss.datasources.MigrateDS ]_ tells us that a data source is missing.
+The "_missing [ jboss.naming.context.java.jboss.datasources.MigrateDS ]_" tells us that a data source is missing.

 The example application uses entity beans to persist data and hence requires a data source to be installed.
 With AS7, datasources are configured in a central location, either in domain.xml or standalone.xml.
 One can add/modify a data source using any of the